department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 - Had already received a combined disability rating of at least 30% at the time of the marriage, birth, or adoption, **and**
 - File your claim for additional disability compensation for the dependent within a year of the marriage, birth, or adoption, **and**
-- Responded or respond within a year to our request for any more information or evidence needed to confirm your claim <br>
+- Respond within a year to our request for any more information or evidence needed to confirm your claim <br>

-If it’s been more than one year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
+If it’s been more than 1 year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
 Instead, we may pay you back only to the date we received your claim for additional disability for the dependent or, in some cases, up to a year before before this date.

 </div>
 </li>